savoirtech/soa-rag-reference-architecture/README.md

 Examples: Apache Camel, Apache Flink

+In our demo architecture we use Apache Camel to implement an ETL pattern.

 ## Vector Database

 In generative AI settings a Vector Database acts as the memory for